Two Types of Hyperhidrosis

 - You stop sweating when you're sleeping.

-If you meet at least two of the above criteria, chances are you have primary focal hyperhidrosis, and you should make an appointment with a dermatologist familiar with treatment options for people with hyperhidrosis.
-(Check our Physician Finder database for a doctor near you.)
+If you meet at least two of the above criteria, chances are you have primary focal hyperhidrosis, and you should make an appointment with a provider familiar with treatment options for people with hyperhidrosis.
+(Check our Clinician Finder database for a medical professional near you.)
 Some dermatologists believe upwards of 90 percent of people who present with excessive sweating will be diagnosed with primary hyperhidrosis.

 The other main type of hyperhidrosis is referred to as secondary generalized hyperhidrosis.
 This type of excessive sweating is caused by another medical condition or is a side effect of a medication.
 That’s why it’s called secondary - it’s secondary to something else.
 Unlike with primary focal hyperhidrosis, people with secondary hyperhidrosis experience sweating on larger or other areas of the body (described as generalized areas).
 Another key difference between the two types of hyperhidrosis is that people with secondary generalized hyperhidrosis may often experience their sweating symptoms while sleeping.
 With secondary hyperhidrosis, excessive sweating usually starts in adulthood, whereas primary hyperhidrosis starts in childhood or adolescence.
 Finding a potential treatment for secondary excessive sweating often involves first determining what (if any) underlying medical condition or medication may be the root of the problem.
 In the case of secondary hyperhidrosis, you don't want to eliminate an important symptom of an underlying condition.

-As with primary focal hyperhidrosis, it is important to talk to a knowledgeable physician about all-over, secondary sweating.
-A physician, such as an internal medicine doctor, can look at your medical history, provide an examination, run any necessary tests, consider any medications you may be taking (remember to tell your doctor about all medications you're using - including over-the-counter and herbal/natural products) and provide other professional insights.
+As with primary focal hyperhidrosis, it is important to talk to a knowledgeable clinician about all-over, secondary sweating.
+An internal medicine specialist can look at your medical history, provide an examination, run any necessary tests, consider any medications you may be taking (remember to tell your provider about all medications you're using - including over-the-counter and herbal/natural products) and provide other professional insights.

 If you think you suffer from secondary hyperhidrosis, we've compiled a list of medications that can cause excessive sweating as a side effect, and a list of diseases and conditions that can cause excessive sweating as a symptom.
 Of course, not everyone who takes one of these medications or who suffers from one of these conditions will experience sweating.
-The lists are provided as a starting point for a discussion with a physician.
-Only a knowledgeable physician can diagnosis and treat hyperhidrosis.
+The lists are provided as a starting point for a discussion with a clinician.
+Only a knowledgeable medical practitioner can diagnosis and treat hyperhidrosis.

 Drugs/Medications Known to Cause Hyperhidrosis as a Side Effect (Please note that these medications are listed alphabetically by generic name.
 The generic name of a medication usually appears in parentheses on its packaging or small print next to its brand name.)